remy/remysharp.com/public/drafts/diversity-scholarships.md

 1. Who are you?
 - Where would you be travelling from (airport or city)?
 - What do you do?
-- Why should you win a scholarship?
+- Why should you get a scholarship?

 Please note that your email will be treated with the utmost privacy, and we will not publicly announce who the diversity scholarships go to (though you're welcome to say so yourself).